mgfzemor/piubs_apoio/README.md

 ------------
 [![Maintainability](https://api.codeclimate.com/v1/badges/9bffb28c2c0317896636/maintainability)](https://codeclimate.com/github/rafaeelaudibert/piubs_apoio/maintainability)

-This application was generated initially with the [RailsApp Composer](https://github.com/RailsApps/rails_apps_composer) gem provided by the [RailsApps Project](http://railsapps.github.io/).
+This application was initially generated with the [RailsApp Composer](https://github.com/RailsApps/rails_apps_composer) gem provided by the [RailsApps Project](http://railsapps.github.io/).

+**OBS.: :information_source: THIS IS NOT GOING ANYWHERE.
+IT IS JUST AN EXPERIMENTAL REPOSITORY INTENDED TO LEARN ABOUT RAILS/DOCKER/POSTGRES FOR A FUTURE PROJECT :information_source: **

 Contributing
 -----------